Freesoul Deactivate Plugins, for Developers

 $plugin = ‘woocommerce/woocommerce.php’;

-if( function_exists( 'fdp_is_plugin_globally_active' ) && fdp_is_plugin_globally_active( $plugin ) ){ //Your code here }
+if( function_exists( 'fdp_is_plugin_globally_active' ) && fdp_is_plugin_globally_active( $plugin ) ){ // Your code here. }

 $plugin is the path to the plugin main file relative to the plugins directory.